functionguyy/technical_art/C_tutorials/A_Complete_Introduction_To_Variables_In_C.md

 - **Signed** integer types
 - **Unsigned** integer types

-By default, variables declared with keyword `int` can store **signed** integer types.
+By default, variables declared with keyword `int` are **signed** integer types.
 This means these variables can store both negative and positive whole numbers.

-To declare a variable that can store only positive whole numbers we use the `unisigned int` keyword.
+To declare a variable that should store only positive whole numbers we use the `unisigned int` keyword.

 C provides six keyword flavors for integer types to allow us construct an